vratidc/vratidc.github.io/_projects/8_ArchDeck.md

 The prototype aplication was tested with users from Architecture background, to understand the interactions and further iterate on the interface and experience.

-{% include gallery id="gallery2" caption="ArchDeck - Interface Mockups" %}
+{% include gallery id="gallery2" caption="ArchDeck - User Testing" %}